tubrux/blog/_posts/2024-11-01-basic-use-tubrux.md

 </dependencies>
 ```

-After adding the dependency, Maven will automatically download and include Tubrux in your project.
+After adding the dependency, Maven will automatically download and include Tubrux in our project.

 #### Installing Tubrux with Gradle

-Add the following to your `build.gradle` file:
+Add the following to our `build.gradle` file:

 ```groovy
 repositories {